What Is Blepharoplasty?

 Several types of eyelid surgery are available, including:

-- Upper Eyelid Blepharoplasty: Involves the removal of excess skin, muscle folds and fatty bags that are located in the corner of the eye.
+- Upper Eyelid Blepharoplasty: Involves the removal of excess skin, muscle folds and fatty bags.

 - Lower Eyelid Blepharoplasty: Ensures an individual can eliminate puffiness of the lower eyelids that occurs due to an accumulation of fluid within the skin.